PROPERTY INVESTMENT ADVICE SUNSHINE COAST

 You have so many choices with what investment strategy you’d like to focus on.
 It’s best to work this out before you start to look seriously.
 Buy and hold for long term capital growth.
 Buy for cash flow positive income and low capital grow.
 Buy and build a duplex, selling one in 12 months and holding the other.
 Buy new for maximum tax depreciation, buy renovate and hold, buy renovate and sell etc.

-Going with a high-risk high-reward strategy is one that should not be adhered to when investing in real estate.
+Going with a high-risk high-reward strategy is one that should not be adhere to when investing in real estate.
 You only need to make one bad investment before your whole life crumbles before you.
 For example I view buying in mining towns as high risk.
-Often rental incomes are incredible but only while the mines are running and I’m not knowledgeable enough to know the potential of a mine closing down early
+Often rental incomes are incredible but only while the mines are running.
+And I’m not knowledgeable enough to know the potential of a mine closing down early

 Properties that need to be renovated or are located in undesirable areas are properties that come with greater risks.
 The property may be $30,000- $50,000 undervalue and looks like a great deal, but have you considered all the risks associated with it?
 I’m not handy and I’ve done a few renovations over the years and they’ve always blown out.
 Lucky for me none of them where for investment purposes but for my own home I was living in at the time.